bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 where _field_ is the field declared in the topic creation command (see later step 3).
 Following this convention is not mandatory.
 You can name the parameters that define your range as you wish.
-However, we think that following this pattern increases readability.
+However, we suggest to follow this pattern to increase readability.

 When you execute a range query, you receive a list of entries.
 Therefore, the return type of the query is a list of _UserRating_.